bolcom/hive_compared_bq/README.md

 * "table" is of course the name of your table

 About the location of those databases:
-* In the case of BigQuery, the default Google Cloud project configured in your environment is selected
+* In the case of BigQuery, the default Google Cloud project configured in your environment is selected.<br/>
+If you want to specify another project, you must indicate it with the 'project' parameter with the "-s" or "-d" options.
-* In the case of Hive, you must specify the hostname of the HiveServer2, using the 'hs2' option.
+* In the case of Hive, you must specify the hostname of the HiveServer2, using the 'hs2' parameter with the "-s" or "-d" options.

 Another note for Hive: you need to pass the HDFS direction of the jar of the required UDF (see installation of Hive above), using the 'jar' option.